 Reflecting on Konica Minolta’s learning transformation journey, Anjali identified three defining lessons -

-First, mindset matters as much as technology.
-AI and digital transformation deliver results only when employees feel psychologically safe and confident enough to continuously learn and adapt.
+First, "mindset matters as much as technology".
+AI and digital transformation deliver results only when employees feel psychologically safe and confident enough to learn and adapt continuously.

-This article is part of the Skill Shift Success Story Series, where Skillsoft and People Matters spotlight organisations redefining learning to bridge skills gaps and build future-ready capabilities.
+This is part of the Skill Shift Series, where Skillsoft and People Matters together explore how organisations are redefining learning to bridge skills gaps and drive business impact.